 During the pandemic, initial studies explored the effects of lockdown measures on transportation behavior and traffic incidents.
 Shilling and Waetjen (2020) found that overall traffic volume plummeted during the lockdown, leading to fewer accidents, but paradoxically, the severity of crashes increased; likely because as traffic volume reduced, people were more able to drive recklessly.
 Similarly, research by Dumbaugh et al. (2021) documented how COVID-19 altered the transportation landscape, noting that more people turned to walking and cycling as safer alternatives to public transportation.
 These studies highlight early pandemic trends, but much of this research is limited to the first year of COVID-19 and has not yet delved into the long-term post-pandemic impacts on traffic safety.

 There is a notable gap in the literature when it comes to post-pandemic trends in crash and fatality data in New York City.
 While Vision Zero initiatives were examined pre-pandemic, research into how the pandemic permanently altered traffic behaviors, road safety, and accident severity is sparse.
 For example, Sharifi et al. (2022) focused on pandemic-era shifts in traffic safety across multiple cities but lacked a deep dive into how these shifts have played out in a city like New York post-lockdown.
 Studies have yet to explore whether new behaviors; such as increased walking and biking or changes in driver habits have persisted into the post-pandemic period and what that means for road safety.
 Moreover, the role of law enforcement and traffic monitoring has shifted, as highlighted by reports from the New York City Department of Transportation, which show that changes in traffic enforcement during COVID-19 impacted how traffic laws were adhered to (NYC DOT, 2021).

+Research Question

 This research aims to fill the gap in the literature by utilizing data science methods to analyze post-COVID crash and fatality trends in New York City.
 Building on previous work that has examined pre-pandemic traffic patterns, this study will apply machine learning models, statistical analysis, and geospatial tools to address the unique conditions created by the pandemic.
 In doing so, it will contribute to the growing body of knowledge on the post-pandemic safety landscape and offer insights to inform future urban planning and road safety policies in New York City.

+Data and Methods

 The methodology for this study will involve a comprehensive data-driven analysis of crash and fatality data in New York City, focusing specifically on the post-COVID-19 period.
 The primary data will be sourced from the publicly available dataset, the New York City Open Data Portal (https://data.cityofnewyork.us/browse?q=VZV), which provides detailed records of motor vehicle collisions maintained by the NYPD.
 Additional data will be drawn from NYC Department of Transportation (DOT) reports, which offer insights into traffic fatalities, serious injuries, and Vision Zero progress.
 These datasets will cover the period from 2014 to 2023, enabling an analysis of crash and fatality trends across pre-pandemic, during-pandemic, and post-pandemic timeframes.